 Again, let’s think about the in-store experience.
 If you were working in a store and knew all of this about a customer, how would you change your sales pitch to achieve a purchase?
 Would you give them a generic pitch, or would you contextualize and personalize the pitch?
 A good salesperson would clearly personalize and change the pitch to take into account what they knew about the buyer.
 He would always make recommendations.
 And now, for the first time, you can do exactly this online and at scale too.

 Natural Language Generation (NLG) is AI-powered software that can write in up to 110 different languages using structured data sets.
-For the first time, this powerful technology which has already conquered the Banking and Pharma sectors, is being focused on ecommerce to explain website data and revolutionize how online sales work.
+For the first time, this powerful technology which has already conquered the Banking and Pharma sectors, is being focused on ecommerce for automated content generation and to explain website data and revolutionize how online sales work.

 AX Semantics currently works with eCommerce companies globally and has generated millions of pages of eCommerce content to boost conversion rates and create amazing eCommerce experiences.